posterllava/PosterLLaVA/README.md

 ## Data Processing

 Download the dataset files and arrange them as follows (QB-Poster as an example).
+Run the saliency detection method to get 'saliency_map' and the inpainting method to get 'inpainted_1x' and 'inpainted_1d5x' (used for inference and training respectively; notice we randomly inpainted 0.5x more regions besides the ground-truth bounding box area to avoid overfitting.)

 ```
 ├── data